quentin-lc/frailtypack/README.md

 # frailtypack

-Install the package by running "R CMD INSTALL frailtypack_3.6.5".
+Install the package by running "R CMD INSTALL frailtypack".

 Illustration examples of the article are contained in Examples/examples.R